-Admission to graduate programs is selective and program-specific.
+Admission to graduate degree and certificate programs is selective and program-specific.
 All qualified applicants will be reviewed for admission.
 However, admission is not guaranteed even if university and program-specific requirements are met.
-Admission requirements vary between programs and applicants admitted to a program are not guaranteed admission to an alternative program.
+Admission requirements vary between programs and applicants admitted to one program are not guaranteed admission to an alternative program.